FreeTraj: Tuning-Free Trajectory Control

 Abstract

 Diffusion model has demonstrated remarkable capability in video generation, which further sparks interest in introducing trajectory control into the generation process.
 While existing works mainly focus on training-based methods (e.g., conditional adapter), we argue that diffusion model itself allows decent control over the generated content without requiring any training.
 In this study, we introduce a tuning-free framework to achieve trajectory-controllable video generation, by imposing guidance on both noise construction and attention computation.
-Specifically, 1) we first show several instructive phenomenons and analyze how initial noises influence the motion trajectory of generated content.
+Specifically, 1) we first show several instructive phenomena and analyze how initial noises influence the motion trajectory of generated content.
 2) Subsequently, we propose FreeTraj, a tuning-free approach that enables trajectory control by modifying noise sampling and attention mechanisms.
 3) Furthermore, we extend FreeTraj to facilitate longer and larger video generation with controllable trajectories.
 Equipped with these designs, users have the flexibility to provide trajectories manually or opt for trajectories automatically generated by the LLM trajectory planner.
 Extensive experiments validate the efficacy of our approach in enhancing the trajectory controllability of video diffusion models.

 Noise resampling of initial high-frequency components